 Justices on the Supreme Court who are leaning toward striking down President Obama’s signature health care mandate on its constitutionality stared into the abyss on the third and final day of historic oral arguments.
 If the mandate goes, what else goes with it?

-For conservative jurists like Antonin Scalia, who has preached against judicial activism but did a 180 by openly siding with plaintiffs seeking to strike down the Affordable Care Act, the answer is simple.
+For conservative jurists like Antonin Scalia, who openly sided with plaintiffs seeking to strike down the Affordable Care Act, the answer is simple.
 Without the mandate, the entire act crumbles and Congress has to start over.